 Glycemic Index Definition

 The glycemic index of a food is a number.
 This numeric value indicates how fast the carbohydrates in that food are broken down into glucose compared to a reference value, usually the GI of glucose or white bread, which is another fast carbohydrate.
-Only foods with carbohydrates have a GI; fat and protein do not have a GI.
+Only foods with carbohydrates have a GI; fat and protein do not.

 You cannot know the GI of a food without looking it up, but you can make a good guess about which foods might have a higher or lower GI than other foods.
 Here are some general patterns.

-Protein and fat tend to lower the GI.
+- Protein and fat tend to lower the glycemic index

 Glycemic Load Definition